mfu/mfu/website/devguide.rst

 Client-Server RESTful protocol :
 ===============================================

-Here is a standard flow showing how does it works using progressBar indicator.
-If you are not using a determinated progress Bar, GET /Status wont be used
+Here is a flow diagram showing the interaction between the client-side (MFU) and the server-side (e.g. the PHP implementation provided as an example), when the 'progressBarMode' option is activated.
+In this mode, MFU will accurately report the download status by using a progress bar.

 .. image:: _static/upload.png

-Configuration when NOT using progress bar indicator
+Configuration when progress bar indicator is disabled
 ========================================================

  **Server side**